-Milligan College therefore requires many of our entering undergraduate students -– both first-time and transfer students –- to complete a writing sample prior to enrollment in the college.
+Milligan University therefore requires many of our entering undergraduate students -– both first-time and transfer students –- to complete a writing sample prior to enrollment in the University.
 This writing sample is completed at the beginning of a student’s first semester at Milligan.
 The writing sample allows the writing staff to determine each student’s ability to evaluate and create a sustained argument.
 The results of this sample determine the appropriate writing course placement for each student.

 Writing Sample Requirements

 - Students who are transferring one or more writing courses to Milligan University